 Non-competitive Opportunities - Performance

-VMTA Non-competitive Auditions are held yearly in late winter/early spring.
-Each student performs a set of pieces in an recital setting.
-The purpose is to encourage each student by providing a positive written evaluation by VMTA teachers other than their own.
+The VMTA SPRING FESTIVAL, a non-competitive audition, is held yearly in late winter/early spring.
+Each student performs a short program of pieces in a recital setting.
+Students receive two or three positive written evaluations by VMTA teachers other than their own.
 Registration materials are included in the Winter Newsletter.
 See details at Events Calendar.